cashapp/kfactories/README.md

 customer can have cards and addresses, each of which has its own set of assumptions.

 How do you write tests that enable you to verify there isn't a bug in your codebase, given all these different states?
-That's where smart monkeys and property-based testing come to the rescue.
+That's where smart factories and property-based testing come to the rescue.
 They know the valid state for each resource, and they can set all of this for you.

 If an assumption changes (for instance: a first name was previously required and no longer is), by